onaio/gisida-react/src/lib/components/Login/README.md

 You must have an Ona application client ID.
 If, you do not have the client ID, [Register your client application with Ona](https://api.ona.io/static/docs/authentication.html#using-oauth2-with-the-ona-api) to obtain yout client ID

-In the `site-config.json` file for the client project, remove the property password if it exists.
+In your client project's `site-config.json`, remove the property password if it exists.

 ```
 {